-After President Obama and Mitt Romney engaged in a debate Tuesday evening so bitter and contentious that you could almost see the steam rising from the head of one of Romney’s sons in the audience, it was a relief to see the two combatants temporarily put down their spears and swap jokes at Thursday night’s 67th annual Al Smith white-tie charity dinner in New York.
+After President Obama and Mitt Romney engaged in a bitter and contentious debate Tuesday evening that you could almost see the steam rising from the head of one of Romney’s sons in the audience, it was a relief to see the two combatants temporarily put down their spears and swap jokes at Thursday night’s 67th annual Al Smith white-tie charity dinner in New York.

 Since 1960, when Richard Nixon and John F. Kennedy were speakers, the annual dinner at the Waldorf-Astoria to benefit Catholic charities has been a high-profile stop for the two main presidential candidates.
 In 1976, Gerald Ford and Jimmy Carter razzed one another; in 1980, Carter and Ronald Reagan mixed it up; Michael Dukakis and George H.W.
 Bush went at it in 1988 followed in 2000 by Al Gore and George W. Bush.
 And four years ago Obama matched wits with Sen. John McCain of Arizona.